GoogleChrome/web.dev/src/site/content/en/fast/fixing-website-speed-cross-functionally/index.md

 -  **Go through the list of scripts and give your view on each script**.
    For instance, are any of the nice-to-have scripts very damaging to site performance?
-By receiving recommendations it's easier for the marketing team to prioritize, and by hearing about what is business-critical for them it's easier for you understand their point of view.
+By receiving recommendations it's easier for the marketing team to prioritize, and by hearing about what is business-critical for them it's easier for you to understand their point of view.
 -  **Discuss the following topics**:
    -  Are the benefits of the data collected leading to an uplift in conversions that exceeds